Removing excess moisture in affordable multi-family housing to lower indoor humidity levels

 81% and never less than 74-75%.
 Fungal growth had to be cleaned regularly and was present in every room.

 To control fungal spore amplification, we installed a hydroxyl (“OH”) ion generator inside the air-handling unit (AHU).
 OH ions chemically react to neutralize mold spores, off-gassing CO2 & water vapor.
 The next step was to sanitize the extant mold growth and provide a anti-fungal coating to prevent recurring growth.
 Now that we have addressed the existing fungal growth, moisture control was next on our agenda.
 We selected an Innovative Dehumidifier Model IW25-1, 25-pint per day unit.
-This dehumidifier is specifically designed for multi-family apartments, having dimensions of 14.5” W x 25.5” H x 9.5” D. It fits snugly into the wall of the mechanical closet housing the AHU and operates at 47 decibels (Db); an AHU generates 60-65 Db.
+This dehumidifier is specifically designed for humidity and mold control in multi-family apartments, having dimensions of 14.5” W x 25.5” H x 9.5” D. It fits snugly into the wall of the mechanical closet housing the AHU and operates at 47 decibels (Db); an AHU generates 60-65 Db.
 The initial RH at the kitchen register was >80%, after 2 hours it fell to 69%!

 One week later…Problem solved?
 Yes.
 We performed fungal IAQ (Indoor Air Quality) testing at installation and a week later, with two 600 CFM HEPA scrubbers and a 200 CFM unit operating in the apartment with a second hydroxyl ion unit during that week.
 Scrubbers, ceiling fans & the HVAC system ran during sampling.
 This short chart shows massive IAQ improvement, expressed in spores per cubic meter (s/M3):